-Robert Hooke was an excellent inventor and polymath (he is also the Hooke of "Hooke's Law" concerning the force on springs, and did important work along with Galileo and Huygens verifying the rings of Saturn, thus he moved on to other investigations after he published Micrografia and, so far as we know, did not turn to further investigating the microworld.
+Robert Hooke was an excellent inventor and polymath.
+He is indeed the Hooke of "Hooke's Law" concerning the force on springs, and he did important work along with Galileo and Huygens verifying the rings of Saturn.
+As far as we know, he moved on to other investigations after he published Micrografia and did not turn to further investigating the microworld.
 However, across the English Channel, in the nation of Holland, a successful clothing vendor in Delft began cultivating an interest in optics.
-He began fabricating small glass spheres developed a metal casing for the spheres in a deceptively simple and elegant design for viewing samples at multiple angles, with multiple screws to change the position, orientation, and focus of the sample.
+He fabricated small glass spheres and developed a metal casing for the spheres in a deceptively simple and elegant design for viewing samples at different angles by changing the position of various screws.

-Leeuwenhoek would then stare through the sphere in bright daylight, and, one day, viewing a sample of pond water, beginning in 1674, he observed things moving which he called "animalcules."
-This was the first documented view of the microworld, that there are living things in the world that our naked eyes cannot see, but with the invention of magnifying tools, we can.
+Leeuwenhoek would stare at samples through the sphere in bright daylight, and, one day beginning in 1674, viewing a drop of pond water, he observed things moving which he called "animalcules."
+This was the first documented view of the living microworld, that there are living things in the world that our naked eyes cannot see, but with the invention of magnifying tools, we can.
 He also did an experiment observing bacteria on scum on his teeth, which were not present after he drank hot coffee (supposedly killing/removing the bacteria).
-He also did "organism-culture" experiments with pepper grains to determine the origin of the animalcules.
-While he never formally published his findings in monographs or books, he communicated his observations in many letters written in Dutch to the English Royal Society, where are stilled preserved and archived in London.
+He did "organism-culture" experiments with pepper grains to determine the origin of the animalcules.
+While he never formally published his findings in monographs or books, he communicated his observations in many letters written in Dutch to the Royal Society in England, where are stilled preserved and archived in London.

-We at Backyard Brains are fans of scientists who are excellent tool builders, which is one of the reasons we study Leeuwenhoek here.
-But let's take a step back, how does a lens work.
+We at Backyard Brains are certainly fans of scientists who are excellent tool builders, which is one of the reasons we study Leeuwenhoek here.
+But let's take a step back.
+How does a lens work?
 Moreover, what is even a lens?